Movietone Act:

 Metro-Goldwyn-Mayer.
 119 minutes.

 Controversial filmmaker Michael Moore examines the issue with gun control in the United States.
 He compares America's gun violence to other countries, and how the media uses fear in its news coverage for ratings and business profits.
 From the Columbine High School shooting of April 20, 1999, to the shooting of six-year-old Kayla Rolland in 2000, Moore explains how easy it is for anyone to obtain a gun.
-He also goes to confront such issues to the late actor and National Rifle Association president, Charlton Heston, particularly for holding pro-gun rallies in cities following such tragic events.
+He also goes to confront such issues to the (now late) actor and National Rifle Association president, Charlton Heston, particularly for holding pro-gun rallies in cities following such tragic events.

-To reflect Moore's childhood days in Michigan, he shows old footage of himself while playing Billy Murray's 1914 Edison Diamond Disc recording of "I Want to Go Back to Michigan" (50198).
+To reflect Moore's childhood days in Michigan, he shows old footage of himself while playing Billy Murray's 1914 Edison Diamond Disc recording of "I Want to Go Back to Michigan" (#50198).
 The song is played again when Moore is with the Michigan Militia at night.

 "I Want to Go Back to Michigan" was recorded on October 19, 1914 with the chorus consisting of Royal Fish, John Young, Steve Porter, and William Hooley.